smysky111/loong/data/CONTRIBUTING.md

 Welcome to **Project Loong 🐉** — our mission is to generate **verifiable synthetic data** to improve the reasoning capabilities of LLM agents.
 To achieve our goal of generating high quality synthetic data, we need **clean, trustworthy seed datasets** from real humans.
 That's where you come in.

 This doc explains how to contribute seed datasets.
-These seed datasets are synced with a HuggingFace dataset, which can be found here [# TODO add]
+These seed datasets are synced with a HuggingFace dataset, which can be found [here](https://github.com/camel-ai/loong).

 ---